HUMAP: Hierarchical Uniform Manifold Approximation and Projection: Hierarchical Uniform Manifold Approximation and Projection (HUMAP)

 where $d(x_i, x_j)$ is the euclidean distance between the data points $x_i$ and $x_j$, $\rho_i$ is the euclidean distance of $x_i$ to its closest neighbor, and $\sigma_i$ is a kernel value that depends on the number of neighbors $k$, according to the following equation~\cite{McInnes2018},

-Notice that $\sigma_i$ is unknown; however, by fixing a value for $k$, we can use Equation~\ref{eq:k} to compute it using a binary search~\cite{McInnes2018}.
+Notice that $\sigma_i$ is unknown.
+However, by fixing a value for $k$, we can use Equation~\ref{eq:k} to compute it using a binary search~\cite{McInnes2018}.
 That is, for each data point $x_i$ (matrix row), Equation~\ref{eq:kernel} is plugged into Equation~\ref{eq:k} and a binary search is used to find the best $\sigma_i$ value given the number of nearest neighbors ($k$).
 Thus, the value for $\sigma_i$ that produces a $k'$ closest to the actual $k$ is selected.
-This procedure ensures different $\sigma_i$ for each data point and neighborhood, that is, for a fixed $k$, $\sigma_i$ receives greater (or lower) values for denser (or sparser) neighborhoods.
-In other words, $\sigma_i$ encodes how close together are the data points in the neighborhood of $x_i$.
-Lastly, the parameter $\rho_i$ gives a locally adaptive kernel for each data point, and ensures good topological representation of high-dimensional data~\cite{McInnes2018}.
+This procedure ensures a different kernel value ($\sigma_i$) for each data point and its neighborhood.
+For a fixed $k$, higher $\sigma_i$ values encode dense neighborhoods while lower $\sigma_i$ values encode sparse neighborhoods.
+In other words, $\sigma_i$ encodes how close the data points are in the neighborhood of $x_i$.
+Lastly, the parameter $\rho_i$ gives a locally adaptive kernel for each data point and ensures a good topological representation of high-dimensional data~\cite{McInnes2018}.

-The computation of $p_{i|j}$ for every pair of data points of the dataset means that we have the connection strength between every neighbor according to the neighborhood density (please, see Equation~\ref{eq:kernel}).
-With these connections strengths, we select good representative data points (or landmarks) to summarize the dataset on upper hierarchy levels.
-For this task, we follow Pezzotti et al.'s~\cite{Pezzotti2016} work and use random walks on a Finite Markov Chain (FMC).
-A random walk, specified by a length $\mu$, consists of the path from an initial state to the final state after $\mu$ steps (or hops) on the neighborhood graph.
-Thus, we generate the transition probabilities for the FMC from $p_{i|j}$ by computing the following equation:
+The connection strength between each neighbor is determined by computing $p_{i|j}$ for each pair of data points in accordance with the neighborhood density (please, see Equation~\ref{eq:kernel}).
+The dataset is summarized at higher hierarchical levels using good representative data points (or landmarks) based on the strengths of these connections.
+For this task, we use random walks on a finite markov chain, as in Pezzotti et al.'s~\cite{Pezzotti2016} work (FMC).
+The path from an initial state to the final state after $\mu$ steps (or hops) on the neighborhood graph is known as a random walk and is defined by a length.
+As a result, we compute the following equation to generate the transition probabilities for the FMC from $p_{i|j}$:

 where data points $x_j$ and $x_k$ are in the neighborhood of $x_i$ ($NH(i)$).
 Then, the landmarks are sampled from $T_{i,j}$ by a simple Markov Chain Monte Carlo technique~\cite{Gey2011}.
-That is, for each data point $i$, we start $n$ random walks with length $\mu$.
+For each data point $i$, we start $n$ random walks with length $\mu$.
 We empirically evaluated that $n = \mu = 10$ results in embeddings that trustfully represent the underlying data structure.
+This whole process, from kernel smoothing to landmark selection, is represented by the steps from (A) to (C) in Fig.~\ref{fig:overview-humap}.